 Social media has changed the way we search for information and services.
 It has become the primary source of information and services for many people, especially millennials.
-According to stats released by Statista, in 2022 there were 4.6 billion active users of social media across the globe.
+According to stats released by Statista, in 2022, there were 4.6 billion active users of social media across the globe.
 Social media is not just about posting pictures and status updates.
 It’s also an effective way to find information on anything you can think of.
 From cat videos to scholarly research articles, Instagram, Facebook, and Twitter have a lot of content that is explored most of the time just by browsing from topic to topic.
 But this is not the only way we can do it!
-We can also search for whatever we want, however, the easiest way to do this is, most of the time, useless.
+We can also search for whatever we want; however, the easiest way to do this is, most of the time, useless.

 Using the default search feature included in all these platforms is like searching for something in the attic of your old home; you know it is up there, but you’ll have to dig through a whole pile of shit to get to it.

-In this article, I will show you several tips on how to search on social media effectively, and how to use some specialized tools to get even better results.
+In this article, I will show you several tips on how to search on social media effectively and how to use some specialized tools to get even better results.
 These social media search tools will help you find user-generated content related to your interests across multiple social media channels in an organized manner.
 You can also discover new people or groups of people who might be potential customers or partners for your business.
 And better content that matches your specific needs!
+But first:

 - Google Social Search – good for very specific queries, but not so good for feeling the actual pulse of social media